getodk/docs/docs/encrypted-forms.rst

 Defining an Encrypted Form
 ===========================

 In :doc:`XLSForm <xlsform>`, form encryption is enabled from the :ref:`settings sheet <settings-sheet>`.
-Encrypted forms must specify a :th:`public_key` on this worksheet.
+Encrypted forms must specify a ``public_key`` on this worksheet.
 See below to learn how to generate a public-private key pair.
-It is also recommended to set an explicit :th:`submission_url` to make sure the submission goes to the intended destination.
+It is also recommended to set an explicit ``submission_url`` to make sure the submission goes to the intended destination.
 Central, this is the server URL configured in Collect for the App User followed by `/submission`.
 For Aggregate, this is the url with Aggregate.html replaced by `submission`.

 .. rubric:: XLSForm --- configuring encryption